ImagicTheCat/Tsux/README.md

 }
 ```

-You can give an argument to the route
+You can give data to the callback
 ```cpp
 #include <tsux/Tsux.hpp>